KlaBier/klabier.github.io/_posts/2023-08-22-StaledAutomation.md

 **➔ Note:**
 Self-signed certificates should be avoided for productive use because they are not issued by a trusted certificate authority.
 If you have the possibility to obtain a certificate from an authorized certification authority, this is the recommended way.
 You have to make sure that besides the public key the private key can be exported as well, since both are needed for the import into Azure and Microsoft Entra ID.
 In this example, however, I consider a self-signed certificate to be harmless, since it is only used for the authentication of the app registration, which is not critical in my opinion.
 Alternatively, a secret could also be used for authentication in the app registry.
 However, I personally like to do without Secrets.
-They require handling (write down, copy, paste, ...) the Secret value, which is a kind of a password.
+They require handling (copy, paste, ...) the Secret value, which is a kind of a password.
 If you want to know more about Secrets, have a look at the following blog post of mine ([Link](https://nothingbutcloud.net/2023-01-07-GetSecretInfos)), because Secrets have even more disadvantages.

 So we decide to use the certificate and when you generate and export it with the cmdlets your screen should look something like this: